Top 5 Vaping Myths Debunked: The Truth Big Tobacco Doesn't Want You to Know

 Myth 2: "Vaping Ages You Faster Than Smoking"

-The Claim: Viral images allege vaping causes premature wrinkles and "vaper’s face."
+The Claim: Viral posts claim vaping causes premature wrinkles and “vaper’s face.”

 The Science:

-- Combustion vs. Vapor: Smoking releases carbon monoxide and tar, starving skin of oxygen and breaking down collagen.
-Vaping eliminates 95% of these toxins (Public Health England).
+Combustion vs. Vapor: Smoking floods your body with carbon monoxide and tar, starving the skin of oxygen and damaging collagen.
+Vaping cuts out 95% of these harmful substances, according to Public Health England.

 Myth 3: "Vaping Helps You Lose Weight"